 Group crisis support programs

-- Friends In Deed -- This program is co-sponsored with Friends In Deed, twice a month on Wednesdays from 6:00PM to 7:30PM.
-Friends In Deed is open to all persons touched by a life-threatening illness (patients, caregivers and bereaved).
+Friends In Deed -- Hospice & Palliative Care of Westchester has a collaborative relationship with Friends in Deed in New York City.
+Friends in Deed is open to all persons touched by a life-threatening illness (parents, caregivers, and bereaved).
 For more information see: http://www.friendsindeed.org

 Special workshops and events

 - Coping with the Holidays